What Are Warts?

 caused by numerous different strains of HPV.
 Warts most commonly appear

-on the hands, feet, genitalia, face, and legs but can appear on any part
+on the skin of your hands, feet, genitalia, face, and legs but can appear on any part

 of the body.
 Warts can also multiply and spread from person to person.